Suma herb extract health

 Pfaffia paniculata methanolic extract reduces angiogenesis in mice.
 Laboratory of Experimental Oncology, Department of Pathology, Faculty of Veterinary Medicine and Zootechny, University of São Paulo, Brazil.
 Exp Toxicol Pathol.
 2007.

 Inhibitory effects of Pfaffia paniculata (Brazilian ginseng) on preneoplastic and neoplastic lesions in a mouse hepatocarcinogenesis model.
-Cancer Lett.
+Cancer Letters.
 2005.

 Effect of Pfaffia paniculata on the Ehrlich tumor in its ascitic form.